 Marcus has been working on the yard as the stable boy for as long as he can remember.
 He has dreams and aspirations to one day be the greatest riding instructor on the “Island”.
 He’s had a long-standing friendship with a girl on the yard called Mia, they’re sort of like childhood friends.
 He looks after the yard and makes sure things are running smoothly, but doesn’t hesitate to get involved with the mischief that happens throughout the story.
 Described as the “Golden Boy” in one of the episodes, Marcus has a heart of gold and would do anything for his friends.

-What is this series like to be part of and how did you prepare for your role?
+What is the show like to be part of and how did you prepare for the role?

 How did you find the experience attending the Emmy Awards and seeing Free Rein win at the ceremony?

 Attending the Emmys was a blast.
 I don’t think any of us were expecting a win (or two!!) so it came at an extremely nice surprise when they read us out as the Best Family Viewing Programme!
 As you can imagine, the rest of the night was pretty dreamy.